KAIST-ELST/DMFTpack/docs/index.md

 ## Requirements
 ### Impurity solver

-* Hybridization expansion quantum Monte Carlo impurity solver:
+* (Optional) Hybridization expansion quantum Monte Carlo impurity solver:
   [To perform the CT-QMC solver, one of the following solvers should be installed: Otherwise, one can use the (SC) 2PT solver, which is implemented in the DMFTpack itself.]
   * Implemented in ALPS library [http://alps.comp-phys.org](http://alps.comp-phys.org)